Neverland3124/post-learn/hw2/progress.md

 - **Purpose**: Prepares the hash node for re-scanning, typically due to a change in the query parameters or for executing a nested loop join.
 This involves re-scanning the child node if necessary.
 - **Workflow**: Checks if the child node's parameters have changed and triggers a re-scan of the child node if required.

-Each of these functions contributes to the efficient execution of hash joins by managing memory, partitioning data, and efficiently finding matching tuples based on hash values.
-- nodeHashjoin.c

 ## nodeHashjoin.c
 The provided code is part of PostgreSQL's implementation for executing hash joins.
 Hash joins are a method of joining two tables (relations) by using a hash table to improve the efficiency of the join.
 Below is a brief explanation of each function in the context of executing a hash join: